Awards

 Individuals who are recommended for an award will normally be eligible within the county of their unit HQ or sub unit rather than the county where they live.

-Each year the Lord Lieutenant from each county appoints young people to serve as the Lord Lieutenants’ Cadets.
+Outgoing and incoming Lord Lieutenants' Cadets from Army Cadet Force.Each year the Lord-Lieutenant from each county appoints young people to serve as the LordLieutenants’ Cadets.
 These are drawn from the Sea Cadets, Royal Marine Cadets, Army Cadets, RAF Air Cadets and the Combined Cadet Forces.
-The appointment is recognised as one of the highest honours a cadet can achieve.
+The appointment is recognised as one of the highest honours a Cadet can achieve.

-When on duty the Lord Lieutenants’ Cadets wear a distinctive badge of appointment to denote their role.
-They assist the Lord Lieutenant as required, often on parades such as Remembrance Sunday, at events and presentations, and if they are very lucky, at royal visits.
+When on duty the Lord-Lieutenants’ Cadets wear a distinctive badge of appointment to denote their role.
+They assist the Lord-Lieutenant as required, often on parades such as Remembrance Sunday, at events and presentations, and if they are very lucky, at royal visits.
 They act as ambassadors for their organisations and the young people of the region.

-The cadets receive their Lord Lieutenants’ Cadet Badge and a framed certificate which is signed by the Lord Lieutenant.
+The Cadets receive their Lord-Lieutenants’ Cadet Badge and a framed certificate which is signed by the Lord-Lieutenant.

 County Meritorious Certificate

-County Meritorious Certificates are awarded by WM RFCA and are a token of recognition for commitment and service.
+County Meritorious Certificates are awarded by West Midland RFCA and are a token of recognition for commitment and service.
 They may be awarded as recognition of long and loyal service, and also for single acts that have been carried out over and above that which is normally expected of an individual.
 Regular and Reservist personal, CFAVs and employees of military establishments are eligible for the award.

 Individuals who are recommended for an award will normally be eligible within the county of their sub unit, not in the county where they live.
 Exceptionally individuals serving in specialist units will be eligible for an award in the county where they live.
 Nominations will be called for in December each year.